An Efficient Augmented Lagrangian Method with Semismooth Newton Solver for Total Generalized Variation: Numerical Experiments

-Let's now turn to the stopping criterion for linear iterative solver, i.e., BiCGSTAB ( biconjugate gradient stabilized method) for each linear system for the Newton update \eqref{eq:tgv:primaluw:eq} (or \eqref{eq:ssn:dual}) in Algorithm \ref{alm:SSN_PDP} (or \ref{alm:SSN_PDP:dual}).
+Let us now turn to the stopping criterion for linear iterative solver for Newton updates, i.e., BiCGSTAB (biconjugate gradient stabilized method) for each linear system for the Newton update \eqref{eq:tgv:primaluw:eq} in Algorithm \ref{alm:SSN_PDP}.
 We use BiCGSTAB (see Figure 9.1 of \cite{VAN}), which is very efficient for nonsymmetric linear system.
 The following stopping criterion is employed for solving linear systems to get the Newton updates with BiCGSTAB \cite{HS},

-which can help catch the superlinear convergence of semismooth Newton we employ.
+which can help catch the superlinear convergence of semismooth Newton.
 The $\text{res}_k$ in \eqref{eq:stop:bicg} denotes the residual of the corresponding linear system for the Newton update after the $k$-th BiCGSTAB.

-Now, we turn to the most important stopping criterion \eqref{stop:a}, \eqref{stop:b1}, \eqref{stop:b2} of each ALM iteration for determining how many Newton iterations are needed when solving the corresponding nonlinear systems \eqref{eq:opti:pq}.
-For the criterion \eqref{stop:b1}, more practical stopping criterion of ALM for cone programming can be found in \cite{CST}.
-We found the following empirical stopping criterion for each ALM iteration is efficient numerically.
+Now, we turn to the most important stopping criterion \eqref{stop:a}, \eqref{stop:b1} of each ALM iteration for determining how many Newton iterations are needed when solving the corresponding nonlinear systems \eqref{eq:opti:pq}.
+For the criterion \eqref{stop:b1}, a more practical stopping criterion of ALM for cone programming can be found in \cite{CST}.
 With $\mathcal{F}$ as in \eqref{eq:opti:pq}, for the $k$-th ALM iteration, we introduce